Writing in space

-When practically all writing in space intended for permanent record (e.g., logs, details and results of scientific experiments) is electronic, the discussion of writing instruments in space is somewhat academic: hard copy is produced infrequently, as of 2019.
+Practically all contemporary writing in space intended for permanent record (e.g., logs, details and results of scientific experiments) is electronic.
+Hard copy is produced infrequently, as of 2019.
 The laptops used (as of 2012, IBM/Lenovo ThinkPads) need customization for space use, such as radiation-, heat- and fire-resistance.
+As of 2021, pens were still being used on the International Space Station.

 Writing requirements

 Space versus ground recordkeeping presents several serious issues:

 Contamination control

-As with submarines before them, space capsules are closed environments, subject to strict contamination requirements.
+Like submarines before them, space capsules are closed environments, subject to strict contamination requirements.
 Incoming material is screened for mission threats.
 Any shedding, including wood, graphite, and ink vapors and droplets, may become a risk.
 In the case of a crewed capsule, the much smaller recirculating volume, combined with microgravity and an even greater difficulty of resupply, make these requirements even more critical.

 Release of wood shavings, graphite dust, broken graphite tips, and ink compounds are a dangerous flight hazard.
 Lack of gravity makes objects drift, even with air filtration.
 Any conductive material is a threat to electronics, including the electromechanical switches in use during early crewed space programs.
 Nonconductive particles may also hamper switch contacts, such as normally-open and rotary mechanisms.
 Drifting particles are a threat to the eyes (and to a lesser extent an inhalation threat), which may risk execution of a critical procedure.
 Personnel may don protective gear, but both ground and flight crews are more comfortable and more productive "in shirtsleeves".
 Paul C. Fisher of Fisher Pen Company recounts that pencils were 'too dangerous to use in space'.

 Even before the Apollo 1 fire, the CM crew cabin was reviewed for hazardous materials such as paper, velcro, and even low-temperature plastics.
 A directive was issued but poorly enforced.
 When combined with high oxygen content, the Apollo 1 cabin burned within seconds, killing all three crew members.

 Cosmonaut Anatoly Solovyev flew with Space Pens starting in the 1980s and states "pencil lead breaks ... and is not good in space capsule; very dangerous to have metal lead particles in zero gravity".